ashpferg/algorithms_divide_and_conquer/README.md

 5)	Peak is to the right of the current number
     2, 5, 12
     The current number is lower than the next number.
 We haven't reached the peak yet.
-    So eliminate the left half of the vector from the search range - we know the peak isn't there.
+    So eliminate the left half of the search range - we know the peak isn't there.
     Repeat the process until it's found.